 Accreditation/Approval to grant the degree was bestowed by the Illinois Board of Higher Education in December, 2007, and approved by the Higher Learning Commission.
-The GSU Nursing faculty is participating in the initial accreditation process of the DNP program through the Accreditation Commission for Education in Nursing.
+The GSU Nursing faculty is participating in the candidacy process toward accreditation of the DNP program through the Accreditation Commission for Education in Nursing.